 Figure 6.3h in the meta-study, which was copied from our report, shows a cost-benefit analysis for use of an MVHR.
-Actually we think that such analysis is specious.
-One should not really countenance an energy efficient building in the UK without assured ventilation, best delivered at present by an MVHR;
+Actually, we think that such analysis is specious.
+One should not really countenance an energy efficient building in the UK without assured ventilation, best delivered at present by an MVHR; as such the MVHR system enables the building, and cannot be justified stand-alone by a cost-benefit analysis.
+The figure was included in our report as an illustration that if one really did want to think about the numbers then this is what they might look like.
+The key clause is

-40 Tested to be less leaky than 0.6 air changes per hour at 50 pascals.
+&lt;sup>49 Tested to be less leaky than 0.6 air changes per hour at 50 pascals.